superfaceai/sdk/typescript/src/openai/README.md

 # <img src="https://github.com/superfaceai/sdk/raw/main/docs/logos/openai.png" alt="OpenAI" width="30" height="30" /> Superface SDK for OpenAI

-Superface lets you integrate external apps with your OpenAI agent using function calling.
+Superface SDK lets you integrate external apps with your OpenAI agent using function calling.

 This SDK is optimized to be used with OpenAI SDK or other OpenAI-compatible LLM SDKs.